Open

 Tin, tantalum, tungsten and gold (3TG) produced in conflict-affected and high-risk areas are said by the United Nations and other authorities to have been used in some cases to provide funding for armed groups allegedly responsible for serious human rights violations, environmental destruction, illegal mining, and other issues.
 This is generally referred to as the “conflict minerals issue.”

-As a listed company in the United States, Canon is required to submit a Conflict Minerals Report each year by the end of May to the U.S. Securities and Exchange Commission (SEC) detailing the status of Canon Group activities to address the conflict minerals issue.
-In 2021, Canon sent CMRT-based surveys to roughly 3,200 suppliers with a response rate of about 93%.
+Canon submits a Conflict Minerals Report each year by the end of May to the U.S. Securities and Exchange Commission (SEC) detailing the status of Canon Group activities to address the conflict minerals issue.

-Recognizing the innate difficulties involved in identifying smelters being utilized, or lack of clarity in many responses due to its complicated supply chain, Canon was unable to determine whether the Group's purchasing of parts and materials financed or benefitted armed group in the DRC region.
-Canon is working for further identification of risk and improvement.
+As far as can be judged from the responses received, there was no evidence that Canon’s purchasing of parts and materials had financially benefited armed groups in the DRC region.
+However, the complex nature of the supply chain makes it difficult to identify specific smelters or in many cases to obtain clear responses.
+Given these and a range of other survey challenges, Canon is working for further risk identification and improvement.
 Smelters investigated in the survey are disclosed through a Conflict Minerals Report submitted to the U.S. Securities and Exchange Commission (SEC) annually.

 In Europe, meanwhile, April 2021 saw the enactment of the EU’s Conflict Minerals Regulation, whose scope is not limited to the DRC and neighboring countries.
 Canon is not affected by this regulation, but it has carried out a risk assessment of the other countries involved.